1kenz/1kenz/README.md

 **xkendx/xkendx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 ## Hi there 👋
 Kenan is here.
-I'm a full stack engineer.
-I'm interested in everything.
+I'm a full stack developer.

 <img src="https://github.com/xkendx/xkendx/blob/master/radar.gif" alt="radar" width=200 height=200 align="right">